Sim Racing: Mastering the Basics of Steering with Your Feet

 Understanding the causes of understeer and oversteer is key to managing them effectively:

-• Insufficient front grip due to weight transfer to the rear
+• Insufficient front grip due to weight transfer to the rear: Accelerating or entering a corner too quickly shifts weight to the rear, reducing grip in the front tires.

 In sim racing, recognizing and correcting understeer and oversteer quickly is vital.
 This is where “steering with your feet” becomes invaluable.
 By using throttle and brake inputs, you can adjust the car’s weight distribution to regain control.